JFCU logo

 • Personal Statement Essay, Electronically submitted in 250 words or less

-• Official Cumulative Transcript(s) from an accredited college or University uploaded with application or submitted electronically to Scholarship@jfcu.org
+• Cumulative Transcript(s) from an accredited college or University uploaded with application or submitted electronically to Scholarship@jfcu.org

 • Financial Needs Statement (optional)

-Applications must be complete and submitted electronically by Monday, April 10, 2023 by 11:59 PM.
+Applications must be complete and submitted electronically by Friday, April 19, 2024 by 11:59 PM.
 EST, for consideration.

 Questions?
 Call 800.550.5328, or email: scholarship@jfcu.org